False Positives Explained: Why You Tested Allergic to a Food You Eat Every Day

 A negative IgE result suggests that IgE-mediated allergy to that specific substance is less likely, but no test provides complete certainty.
 Non-IgE-mediated food reactions, which involve different immune pathways, would not be detected by standard IgE testing.
 If you continue to experience symptoms despite negative results, further assessment may be advisable.

-Take a Proactive Approach to Understanding Your Allergy Profile
+Taking a Proactive Approach to Understanding Your Allergy Profile

+Understanding your immune responses — including the possibility of false positive results — is an important part of managing your wellbeing.
 Allergy testing provides a valuable starting point, offering data that can inform conversations with healthcare professionals and support more confident decision-making about your health.